 |CURRENT STATUS AND LOCATION||YEAR LAST OPERATED||LIVERY|

 Trailer No.62 saw regular seasonal use during the 1990s and 2000s, being stored for a period from 2007 to 2008 at Laxey Car Shed due to its partner, Car No.32, being on loan to the Overhead Line Department.
 No.62 was withdrawn before the commencement of services in 2009 after it was found to be suffering from cracked axles on its trucks.
-After a period of 9 years in store, Trailer No.62’s overhaul commenced in November 2016, which should see it return in time for the 2017 season.
+After a period of 9 years in store, Trailer No.62 received a truck overhaul in Winter 2016/17, and has now returned to the active service fleet, receiving a coat of the Nationalised Green livery, to match Car No.32.